BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 #### Step 7: Verify the ControlPlane Installation

-After the installation is complete, watch the deployment of the Control Plane using `kubectl`:
+After the installation is complete, watch the deployment of the Control Plane using `kubectl`.

 On the `hazl` cluster: